 1. Local Municipality / County

-Local / County emergency operations are discussed in detail in the Pennsylvania State Emergency Operations Plan.
+Local / County emergency operations are discussed in detail in the Pennsylvania State Emergency Operations Plan (EOP) and in county EOPs.
 Support functions could include resource management, communication and dispatch, coordination of unmet needs requests.

 2. Regional

-This regional guideline describes the collaboration of Southern Alleghenies EMS Council counties and supporting agencies in planning, interoperable communications, management of a mass casualty incident, ensuring continuity of operations, fostering information sharing (to include emergency public information), and enabling coordination of activities before, during, and after any incident.
+This regional guideline describes the collaboration of Southern Alleghenies and Seven Mountains EMS Council counties and supporting agencies in planning, interoperable communications, management of a mass casualty incident, ensuring continuity of operations, fostering information sharing (to include emergency public information), and enabling coordination of activities before, during, and after any incident.

 3. State